Photo by Unknown (prototype asset)

 Prices peak significantly for:

-- New Zealand school holidays (July — the ski season peak, December–January — the summer peak)
+• New Zealand school holidays (July for the ski season, December–January for summer)

-- Queenstown Winter Festival (mid-July — the largest winter festival in the Southern Hemisphere)
+• The Queenstown Winter Festival in mid-July, the largest winter festival in the Southern Hemisphere

-Car rental: Queenstown Airport is the most practical entry point — car rental is essential for reaching the out-of-town lodges and for day trips to Glenorchy, Arrowtown (the most beautiful gold-rush village in New Zealand, 20 minutes from Queenstown, extraordinary in autumn when the willow and poplar trees turn gold), and Milford Sound (a 3-hour one-way drive — plan for an overnight at Te Anau rather than a long day trip).
+Car rental: Queenstown Airport is the natural entry point, and a rental car is worth having for the out-of-town lodges and for day trips to Glenorchy, Arrowtown — a gold-rush-era village 20 minutes away that’s especially pretty in autumn when its willow and poplar trees turn gold — and Milford Sound, a 3-hour drive each way best broken up with an overnight in Te Anau rather than attempted as a single long day.

 FAQ

 What is the best time to visit Queenstown?
-No wrong answer — each season has a specific appeal.
-Winter (June–August): the Remarkables and Coronet Peak skiing, the winter festival atmosphere, the extraordinary lake and mountain scenery in snow.
-Summer (December–February): all activities at full operation, the long days (Queenstown has 15+ hours of daylight in December), and the Gibbston Valley vineyards (Pinot Noir — New Zealand’s finest wine region, accessible 30 minutes from Queenstown).
-Autumn (March–May): the gold willow and poplar trees around the lake and in Arrowtown, the reduced crowds, and the comfortable 15–22°C temperatures.
+There’s no wrong season.
+Winter (June–August) means skiing at the Remarkables and Coronet Peak, festival atmosphere in July, and snow-dusted lake and mountain views.
+Summer (December–February) brings every activity back online, more than 15 hours of daylight in December, and the Gibbston Valley vineyards — a noted Pinot Noir region about 30 minutes from town.
+Autumn (March–May) brings gold willow and poplar foliage around the lake and in Arrowtown, thinner crowds, and comfortable temperatures of 15–22°C.